webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 Knip creates TypeScript programs to create a module graph and traverse file ASTs.
 In a monorepo, it would make a lot of sense to create one program per workspace.
-However, memory usage (and duration) goes through the roof quickly when one program per workspace is created, sometimes even crashing Node.js.
+However, this slows down the whole process considerably.
 That's why Knip shares the files of multiple workspaces in a single program if their configuration allows it.
 This optimization is enabled by default, while it also allows the module resolver (one per program) to do some more caching.

-This can be disabled using the `--isolate-workspaces` flag (rarely necessary in practice).

-Also see [workspace sharing][5] (and [Slim down to speed up][6] for full history).
+Also see [workspace sharing][5].

 ### Why doesn't Knip just use `ts.findReferences`?